k8snetworkplumbingwg/device-info-spec/SPEC.md

 Information File as part of the RuntimeConfig section of the CNI Args.

-If a file exists in the CNI Plugin Device Information File path, the CNI Plugin can read the Device Information file it contains (that has the same content as the associated Device Plugin Device Information File).
+If a file exists in the CNI Plugin Device Information File path, the CNI Plugin can read (the file has the same content as the associated Device Plugin Device Information File) and if required update the Device Information it contains.

 If a file does not exist in the CNI Plugin Device Information File path, the CNI Plugin can write json-encoded device information to it following the Device